Kim Kardashian Reveals That Her Son Saint Also Tested Positive For COVID-19

 “I had to go and change his sheets and help him get out of bed when he wasn’t feeling good," she continued.
 "It was a challenge because it was so unknown.
 Changing his sheets with gloves and a face shield was really a scary time.”

-New episodes of the final season of Keeping Up With the Kardashians air Thursdays only on E!.
+New episodes of the final season of Keeping Up With the Kardashians premiere Friday on hayu, then air Sundays on E!.